Lemur: Log Parsing with Entropy Sampling and Chain-of-Thought Merging: Experiment

 \subsection{Main Results}

 In Table \ref{public_data_accuracy}, \model{}, an unsupervised LLM-related model, exhibits remarkable effectiveness and performance in the field of log parsing.
 When compared to Brain, the current state-of-the-art in unsupervised models, \model{} demonstrates superior or comparable results across various datasets, underscoring its efficacy in unsupervised learning without the need for annotated data.
-Moreover, even when juxtaposed with supervised models like LogPPT and LLMParser, \model{} shows equal or better performance in most datasets, based on F-measure and GA metrics.
+Moreover, even when juxtaposed with supervised models like LogPPT and LLMParser, \model{} shows equal or better performance in most datasets, based on FGA and GA metrics.
 This is particularly noteworthy as it highlights the capability of \model{} to match or exceed the performance levels of supervised models, despite the absence of explicit label guidance.

-In Figure~\ref{Boxplot_of_F1_score_of_group_accuracy_on_16_benchmark_datasets} and Figure~\ref{Boxplot_of_group_accuracy_on_16_benchmark_datasets}, \model{} shows the robust performance in GA and FGA.The consistency and robustness of \model{} are evident in its high FGA and GA across diverse datasets such as HDFS, Hadoop, Spark, etc. This consistency emphasizes its adaptability and robustness to various log parsing requirements.
+In Figure~\ref{fig:comparison}, \model{} shows the robust performance in GA and FGA.
+The consistency and robustness of \model{} are evident in its high FGA and GA across diverse datasets such as HDFS, Hadoop, Spark, etc. This consistency emphasizes its adaptability and robustness to various log parsing requirements.
 In conclusion, as an unsupervised LLM-related model, \model{} significantly stands out in the log parsing domain.
-It not only showcases the potential and effectiveness of large language models in unsupervised learning scenarios but also firmly establishes itself as a formidable competitor to both existing supervised and unsupervised models, especially in scenarios where reliance on annotated data is not feasible.